Unity-Technologies/com.unity.netcode.gameobjects/testproject/Assets/Tests/Runtime/MultiprocessRuntime/readme.md

 1. Your test class needs to inherit from `BaseMultiprocessTests`
 2. Each test method needs the `MultiprocessContextBasedTest` attribute
 3. Each test method needs to run `InitContextSteps();`
-4. Each context based step needs to use
+4. Each context based step can use
 ```C#
 yield return new ExecuteStepInContext(StepExecutionContext.Clients, stepToExecute: nbObjectsBytes => {
     // Something here